Framingham/Worcester Line: COVID-19 cuts and construction projects

 Weekday service was substantially cut on March 17, 2020, due to reduced ridership during the COVID-19 pandemic.
 On June 22, service was increased, but all trains continued to run local.
 Schedule changes effective November 2, 2020 re-added express service, including the Heart to Hub service (with an added Framingham stop).
 Reduced service operated from December 14, 2020, to April 5, 2021, again as part of systemwide reductions.

 Service changes on April 5, 2021, began the transition to a regional rail model, with hourly Boston–Worcester service.
 Worcester service began to operate express between Boston Landing and West Natick at peak hours, with hourly Boston–Framingham local trains at those times to provide service to the inner part of the line.
 Because the single-platform Newton stations could only be served by trains in one direction at peak service levels, a "Newton Connection Railbus" bus shuttle operated between and to provide reverse-peak service to the stations.
 The bus shuttle ended service on August 27, 2021, as route bus service resumed two days later.
 By October 2022, the line had 10,606 daily riders – 57% of pre-COVID ridership.
 The "Heart to Hub" trains were converted to regular express trains effective October 2, 2023.
 A morning "Heart to Hub" round trip was re-added on May 20, 2024.
+Daily ridership was 14,942 by 2024.

 An accessibility reconstruction of Natick Center station began in March 2020, followed by the addition of a new island platform at Worcester Union Station beginning in late 2021.
 Midday service was temporarily reduced from May 2 to October 17, 2022; July 10 to September 11, 2023; and November 18, 2024, to January 6, 2025, to accommodate the construction projects.
 The new platform at Worcester opened on July 1, 2024, while the rebuilt Natick Center station opened on July 21, 2025.
 As of August 2024, the MBTA intends to run Framingham–Boston locals and Worcester–Boston zone expresses, with both services on 30-minute headways, by 2026.

 In June 2021, the MBTA issued a $28 million design contract for a project to add a third track from Weston to Framingham, including reconstruction of the three Wellesley stations and West Natick station.
 The project was expected to cost around $400 million, with completion in 2030.
 Renovations to the three Newton stations (including the addition of second platforms) are also planned.
 Design work for the Newton stations was paused at 75% completion in September 2023 because project costs had risen to $255 million.
 In April 2024, the MBTA indicated that it would proceed with Newtonville before the two other stations, with platform lengths shorter than the MBTA standard to reduce construction costs.
 In November 2024, the state committed to the reconstruction of Newtonville station.